whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Bind-Password.md

 + Execve

-After the dup2 syscall has been satisfied and executed, the connection should already possess the ability to interact with the other computer.
+After the dup2 syscall has been satisfied and executed, the connection should already possess the ability to interact with the other gadget.
 Therefore, we could send a message and receive information from the other device.
 The process will be the following:

 + Socket